 Most of my spontaneous ideas come from having a small amount of something left over that I don’t want to throw out and having a sparked interest from a recipe I saw.
 When I notice that some ingredients are getting close to going bad, I start to search for recipes so that I can use them before it’s too late.
 I think I’ve experimented enough and followed directions that I feel pretty confident to pay around.

-I may be guilty of purchasing the Food Network Magazine every time it comes out.
-So much so that for my birthday JP bought me a year subscription.
-Well, before he did that.
-I found an issue that had a number of sandwiches in it.
+I found a copy of Food Network that had a number of sandwiches in it.
 Here’s the link for the online slideshow that has the 10 spins on grilled cheese.
 I definitely want to try the apricot and brie grilled cheese!

 What You’ll Need

-- a serving of soft cheese – I’ve used vanilla blueberry goat cheese, cinnamon cranberry goat cheese, cream cheese with pumpkin pie spice and maple pecan goat cheese
+- a serving or two of soft cheese like goat cheese or cream cheese, (I’ve used vanilla blueberry goat cheese, cinnamon cranberry goat cheese, cream cheese with pumpkin pie spice and maple pecan goat cheese to get some ideas)

 - baking sheet

 - Pre-heat your oven to 350 degrees.